Love it or hate it, Facebook, the most popular social network worldwide is an extremely powerful medium.

 This holds true for your social followers as well.

 When they tell their friends about your page, you’ll pick up followers more easily.
 Launch a contest to see who can bring in the most new followers in one week.
 If you have ebooks online stores on a platform like Shopify, make the prize a free or discounted download of that hot new bestseller.
+There are guides to selling eBooks that take you through the process.
 You can use a social media contest tool to keep track of entries and determine the winner.

 Have Facebook Promote Your Page